 “The men we’re working with,” Vivenna said.
 “They lead the Idrians in the city, but exploit them at the same time.
 Lemks.
 He stole from my father, but still worked for the interests of my country.
 And, here I am, wearing an overpriced dress and sipping expensive juice while my sister is being abused by a terrible dictator.”

 Denth leaned back in his chair, looking out over the short railing toward the street, watching the crowds with their colors both beautiful and terrible.
-“The motivations of men, princess,” he said.
+“The motivations of men,” he said.
 “They never make sense.
 And then, they always do.”

 “Right now, you don’t make sense.”

 Denth smiled.
 “Every man is a hero in his own story, princess.
 What I’m trying to say is that you don’t understand a man until you understand his motivations.
-You see what he does, but that’s just not enough.
+Just sing his actions isn’t enough.
 I think most murderers don’t believe that they’re to blame for what they do.
 Thieves, they think they deserve the money they take.
-Dictators. . .they think they have the right, for the safety of their people, to do whatever they wish.”
+Dictators. . .they think they have the right--for the safety of their people--to do whatever they wish.”

 He stared off, shaking his head.
-“I think even Vasher sees himself as a hero, princess.
-The truth is, most people who do what you’d call ‘wrong’ do it for what they think are ‘right’ reasons.
+“I think even Vasher sees himself as a hero.
+The truth is, most people who do what you’d call ‘wrong’ do it for what they call ‘right’ reasons.
 Only mercenaries make any sense.
 We do what we’re paid to do.
 That’s it.
-Perhaps that’s why people tend to look down on us so.
+Perhaps that’s why people look down on us so.
 We’re the only ones they understand.”

 He paused, the met her eyes.
 “But, in a way, we’re the most honest men you’ll ever meet.”

-The two of them fell silent for a moment, the crowd passing by just a short distance away, a river of flashing colors.
+The two of them fell silent, the crowd passing by just a short distance away, a river of flashing colors.

 Another figure approached the table.
-“That’s right,” Tonk Fah said, “But, you forgot to mention that in addition to being honest, we’re also terribly clever.
+“That’s right,” Tonk Fah said, “but, you forgot to mention that in addition to being honest, we’re also terribly clever.
 And handsome.”
 “Those both go without saying,” Denth said, rising.

 Vivenna turned.
 Tonk Fah, like Denth, had been watching from a distance.
 They were letting her start to take the lead in some of the meetings.

 “Honest, perhaps,” Vivenna said.
 “But I certainly hope that you’re not the most handsome men I’ll ever meet.
-Otherwise, I might just kill myself now.
 Are we ready to go?”

 “Assuming you’re finished with your juice,” Denth said, smiling at her.

 Vivenna glanced at her cup.
 It was very good.
-Finally, feeling guilty, she took one last gulp, then rose and swished her way from the building, leaving Denth--who handled most of the coin, now--to settle the bill.
+Finally, feeling guilty, she took one last gulp.
+Then, she rose and swished her way from the building, leaving Denth--who handled most of the coins, now--to settle the bill.
 Outside on the street, she quickly spotted Clod watching beside a building.
-He’d been given orders to attack should Vivenna be in danger.
+He’d been given orders to attack should Vivenna scream for his help.

-She turned, looking back at Tonk Fah and Denth as they joined her on the street.
+She turned, looking back at Tonk Fah and Denth as they joined her.
 “Tonks,” she said.
 “Where’s your monkey?”

 He sighed.
 “Monkeys are boring anyway.”